Penalty card: Water polo

 Yellow cards are given in water polo as an official warning for disrespectful conduct from the coach, individual players, or the entire bench.

 Wrestling

-In Germany, Austria, and Calgary, Canada, yellow cards were traditionally given for a first or second severe infraction of the rules in wrestling.
+In Germany, Austria, and Canadian promotion Stampede Wrestling in Calgary, yellow cards were traditionally given for a first or second severe infraction of the rules in wrestling.

 Red card

-A red card is used in several sports and most commonly indicates an extreme offense and can often mean that a player has been eliminated from the game and may be excluded from further games as well.
+A red card is used in several sports and most commonly indicates an extreme offense.
+It often means that a player has been ejected from the game and may be excluded from further games as well.

-A red card is used in several different sporting codes.
+A red card is used in several sporting codes.
 Its meaning differs among sports, but it most commonly indicates a serious offence and often results in a player being permanently suspended from the game (commonly known as an ejection, dismissal, disqualification, expulsion, removal, or sending-off).
 In many sports the ejected player's team cannot replace them and thus must continue the rest of the game with one less player, which may be a significant disadvantage.
 Examples include: